GeoscienceAustralia/GeodePy/docs/tutorials/vincentytut.rst

 Connecting Two Points
 =====================

-GeodePy has the ability to calculate the relationship between two points in two different ways, either on a flat plane or curved plane.
+GeodePy can calculate the relationship between two points in two different ways, either on a flat plane or curved plane.
+To learn more about geodetic formulas refer to the `GDA2020 technical manual <https://www.anzlic.gov.au/sites/default/files/files/GDA2020%20Technical%20Manual%20V1.8_published.pdf>`_.

 Flat plane
 ----------